hubertngo/funny-movies/README.md

 5. Start the Project

-- this command will setup all the dependencies of the project including database, tools and environment variables.
-This also offer hot refresh every time the source code has updates.
+Use the following command to set up all project dependencies, including the database, tools, and environment variables.
+The command enables hot refresh for automatic updates.

 ```bash
 yarn docker:dev